-Telecommunication Concepts Transmission, switching and signaling are each important elements of any communication network.
+Transmission, switching and signaling are each important elements of any communication network.
 Topics included are the architecture of the public switched telephone networks, modulation, multiplexing, data communication protocols, various types of switching, introduction to optical fiber, emerging technologies, and an introduction to traffic engineering.
 (BS in engineering technology, engineering, or a related degree) Lecture 4, Credit 4

-Principles of Telecommunications Networks 0614-722 The course provides the student with a solid understanding of local access and backbone networks, topology, equipment and technology.
+Principles of Telecommunications Networks The course provides the student with a solid understanding of local access and backbone networks, topology, equipment and technology.
 Topics in the course are the public switched telephone network, local and wide area networks, carrier transport networks and emerging technologies in each of these areas.
+BS in engineering technology, engineering, or a related degree) Lecture 4, Credit 4

+Telecommunications Project Management

+This course addresses the processes and skills needed for successful project management in the Telecommunications industry.
+Topics in the course are project life cycle, planning templates, project deliverables, project work breakdown structure, estimating resources and task costs, Gantt charts, PERT techniques, project team duties and responsibilities, project team management techniques and software tools for large projects.
+The course includes an applied project planning assignment in which students define a project related to the telecommunications industry and use Microsoft (MS) Project software and "best practices" to properly plan the project tasks, schedule and budget.
 (BS in engineering technology, engineering, or a related degree) Lecture 4, Credit 4

-0614-726 Telecommunications Project Management This course addresses the processes and skills needed for successful project management in the Telecommunications industry.
-Topics in the course are project life cycle, planning templates, project deliverables, project work breakdown structure, estimating resources and task costs, Gant charts, PERT techniques, project team duties and responsibilities, project team management techniques and sohare tools for large projects.
-The course includes an applied project planning assignment in which students define a project related to the telecommunications industry and use Microsoft (MS) Project sohare and "best practices" to properly plan the project tasks, schedule and budget.
-(BS in engineering, or a related degree) Lecture 4, Credit 4

-0614-728 Operating Systems for Telecommunications The course starts by examining the features and operation of a typical operating system.
-Basic functions are to'execute user commands, provide for system resource sharing, management of memory, the creation and management of files, networking and communications of distributed computer systems, and to provide security and protection functions.
+Operating Systems for Telecommunications

+The course starts by examining the features and operation of a typical operating system.
+Basic functions are to execute user commands, provide for system resource sharing, management of memory, the creation and management of files, networking and communications of distributed computer systems, and to provide security and protection functions.
 Students will examine typical methods and techniques which implement the key operating system functions.
 A sequence of commonly used operating systems will be studied to compare and contrast how each provides its services and determines the benefits and short comings that exist between them.
-The course includes real-time and embedded operating systems along with how the operating system interfaces with telecommunications applications and hardware.
-(BS in engineering technology, engineering, or a closely related degree) Lecture 4, Credit 4
+The course includes real time and embedded operating systems along with how the operating system interfaces with telecommunications applications and hardware.
+(BS in engineering technology, engineering, or a closely related degree.)
+Lecture 4, Credit 4 cations systems including optical fiber, light sources and transmitters, photo detectors and receivers, optical amplifiers and passive optical components.
+Fiber optic telecommunication is one of the most dynamic and important technologies in the telecommunications field.
+The fundamental driving forces, notably including the growth of wideband access to the Internet, are still in place and the demand for telecommunications capacity continues to increase exponentially.
+(MS or PhD in physics or engineering and an academic specialty or industrial experience in optical components or optical telecommunication systems, calculus, and differential equations) Lecture 4, Credit 4